csesoc/csesoc.unsw.edu.au/README.md

 The project uses Github Actions for continuous integration and automated testing.

+### Input Validation
+To validate test, we are utilising a feature of the echo web framework that allows us to couple a validator package to validate structs that contain user inputs from requests.
+The package is golang's [package validator](https://pkg.go.dev/gopkg.in/go-playground/validator.v9?tab=doc#pkg-index).
+Everytime validation needs to occur for inserting into a database please use `echo-context.Validator(&struct)` to validate and handle any errors accordingly.

 ### Postman
 API testing is performed using the platform Postman.
 To run standalone tests, please check the [Postman website](https://www.postman.com/).
 Please make sure you have newman downloaded, using `npm install -g newman`.